NoahRooze/SBG-to-Letter-Grade-Converter/README.md

 # SBG to Letter Grade Converter

 A little approach to converting Standards-Based Learning Targets to Average-based Letter Grades.
-Click here to learn more about [Standards Based Grading](http://open.spps.org/Domain/6451)I wrote this for my school's use, however, if you would like to incorporate this into your own project or improve it somehow: Go ahead!
+Click here to learn more about [Standards Based Grading](http://open.spps.org/Domain/6451).
+I wrote this for my school's use, however, if you would like to incorporate this into your own project or improve it somehow: Go ahead!

 ## Deployment